hielsber-tamu/tamids-ds-bootcamp-python-0822/README.md

     2. Data Science Primer - August 11, 2022
 3. Session 3:
     1. Fundamentals of Deep Learning (full day workshop with NVIDIA Deep Learning Institute) - August 12, 2022

+## Introduction to Python

+Matthew Hielsberg \
+August 9, 2022

+The opening of the workshops started with the Getting Started slides, which give a basic intro into "What is Python" as well as helpful refernces and an overview of the cli, IDE's, Jupyter Project, Anaconda and Google Colab.
+These slides also give a link to the TAMIDS Training page, containing the Python Primer (https://training.tamids.tamu.edu/python-primer/).
+The primer covers everything in this workshop and more, and consists of 45 videos + Jupyter Notebooks.

+The next portion of the workshop switched to using the Jupyter Notebooks from this repo (using Google Colab), and introduced the Python Language.